Vitali set

 In mathematics, a Vitali set is an elementary example of a set of real numbers that is not Lebesgue measurable, found by Giuseppe Vitali in 1905.
 The Vitali theorem is the existence theorem that there are such sets.
-There are uncountably many Vitali sets, and their existence depends on the axiom of choice.
-In 1970, Robert Solovay constructed a model of Zermelo–Fraenkel set theory without the axiom of choice where all sets of real numbers are Lebesgue measurable, assuming the existence of an inaccessible cardinal (see Solovay model).
+Each Vitali set is uncountable, and there are uncountably many Vitali sets.
+The proof of their existence depends on the axiom of choice.